literature in translation

 Join our host Adam for In Translation, a book club dedicated to exploring the richness of translated world literature with a focus on contemporary international publishing and recently translated work.
 This book club will attempt to explore as many parts of the world as we can, always attempting to find work translated from as many world languages as possible.
 We'll focus mostly on fiction, but who knows, maybe we'll veer off into other genres and forms.
 We’ll meet every month!

-In Translation will be meeting on Thursday, January 16th at 7 pm; we will be reading Off-White by Astrid Roemer, translated by Lucy Scott and David McKay.
+In Translation will be meeting on Monday, March 17th at 7 pm; we will be reading Fathers and Children by Ivan Turgenev, translated by Nicolas Pasternak Slater and Maya Slater.

 About the book:

-In Translation will be meeting on Thursday February 20th at 7 pm; we will be reading Whale by Cheon Myeong-Kwan, translated by Chi-Young Kim.
+In Translation will be meeting on Thursday April 17th at 7 pm; we will be reading Territory of Light by Yuko Tsushima, translated by Geraldine Harcourt.

 About the book: